rozlynboutin/microbiome_helper/_Footer.md

 Contact
 -------
-* Technical questions about this repository and tutorials can be sent to gavin.douglas@dal.ca (person that actually does stuff!).
+* Technical questions and bug reporting about this repository and tutorials can be sent to gavin.douglas@dal.ca.
-* General comments or inquires about Microbiome Helper can be sent to morgan.g.i.langille@dal.ca (PI).
+* General comments or inquires about Microbiome Helper can be sent to morgan.g.i.langille@dal.ca.